Set as Button

 Preloaded App: All Galaxy Watches include a list of factory-installed apps.
 You can find this list from the Open App tab.
 Select any app to open after tapping on the button.

 Custom: Add your own Tizen Wearable App ID or the App ID of any wearable app from the Galaxy Store.
 However, that app must be installed on the user’s watch; otherwise, the button won’t work.
 For your app: The App ID can be found in the config.xml file of your Tizen project.
-Any other app from Galaxy Store: Select a wearable app in Galaxy Store.
-Tap on the menu in the upper right corner, then select share.
-Pick any email program.
-You will see the App ID of your chosen app in the email subject.
+Any other app from Galaxy Store: Contact the app developer and request the App ID or use the App Switcher.

 App Switcher: This option is enabled when the Interaction is set as Double Tap.
 It allows a user to choose any app that is installed on his or her watch by double-tapping on the component at any time.
 After choosing the app, the user can open that app by single-tapping and change the app by double-tapping.